a2wharrison/nagios-installation-automation/README.md

 line168: addIP = ',aa.bb.cc.dd\n' --Replace with Nagios Server Public IP

 Before executing the script whitelist bothe server IPs in each other depending on the firewall configuration.

+After that execute the script with root privilages python